 Ms. Sussman was an Apprentice Artist with Opera in the Ozarks at Inspiration Point where she performed Zweite Dame in Die Zauberflöte and Charlotte in A Little Night Music.
 Ms. Sussman has also made appearances with the New York Lyric Opera Theatre as Grimgerde in Die Walküre, Una Conversa in Suor Angelica, Le Prince Charmant in Cendrillon, and Tessa in The Gondoliers in such venues as the Bruno Walter Auditorium at Lincoln Center, the DiMenna Center for Classical Music, and the Leonard Nimoy Thalia Hall at Symphony Space.

-Ms. Sussman was named a winner in the vocal competition for Riverside Opera Company in 2017.
-She made her Carnegie Hall debut in the 2011 Master Singer Finalist Concert for the Nico Castel International Master Singer Competition.
+Ms. Sussman was awarded Special Mention in the 2022 Medici International Music Competition, the 2022 Amadeus International Music Awards, and the 2022 BTHVN Wien Competition.
+She was named a winner in the 2017 Riverside Opera Company vocal competition.
 She was named the 2012 Grand Prize Winner in the voice category of the Ensemble 212 Young Artist Competition.
 She was a finalist in the 2012 New York Lyric Opera Theatre Vocal Competition.
+She made her Carnegie Hall debut in the 2011 Master Singer Finalist Concert for the Nico Castel International Master Singer Competition.

 Ms. Sussman earned her Master's degree from the Manhattan School of Music where she performed Hansel in Hansel and Gretel, Alisa in Lucia di Lammermoor, and Un Pâtre in L’Enfant et les Sortilèges.
 She earned her Bachelor's degree from Westminster Choir College where she performed La Chatte in L’Enfant et les Sortilèges and covered Cherubino in The Marriage of Figaro.
 She received the Lucille and Leo Martin Scholarship award after winning first place in the 2005 Westminster Scholarship Voice Competition.
 She has appeared in master classes led by Martina Arroyo, Margaret Lattimore, Ken Benson, Sesto Quatrini, Mark Markham, Scott George, and Willie Anthony Waters.